 The condition where your feet hurt after rest is known as post-static dyskinesia.
 If you have heel pain, you’ll probably feel this when you get up and walk for the first time in the morning or when you stand after extended periods of rest during the day.

-When you visit a podiatrist in New York, describe the symptoms you may be feeling.
+When you visit a foot specialist at Podiatry in New York, describe the symptoms you may be feeling.
 If you experience any of the following, schedule a visit with your foot doctor in NYC as soon as possible: